Updates

 April 2024 to April 2025

 The first of two sections of existing Lancaster city sanitary sewer lines will be replaced and relocated.
 Both of these sections are located on the east side of the Little Conestoga Creek.
 The first section to be replaced/relocated includes about 1,230 feet of sewer line on the north and south sides of Marietta Avenue.
 The second section includes about 1,170 feet of sewer north of Marietta Avenue beginning just north of the Norfolk Southern overpass; the timing of this replacement/relocation has not been finalized.
 The replacement/relocation of these sewer lines will facilitate future trail and restoration improvements (including the maximizing of legacy sediment removal) while enhancing the long-term function of these lines.
 Following the first phase of sanitary sewer relocation at Marietta Avenue, construction of the Conestoga House floodplain restoration will begin.
-Floodplain excavation and earth moving activities are anticipated to begin in Summer 2024 followed by erosion control matting installation and concluding with landscaping installation anticipated in Spring 2025.
+Floodplain excavation and earth moving activities are anticipated to begin in fall of 2024 followed by erosion control matting installation and concluding with landscaping installation anticipated in spring 2025.

 The photo below shows workmen putting down matting which is the next step relative to the placement of native plants in the restored floodplain.